pearu/pearu.github.io/variable_length_arrays.md

 ```

 where we have specified ``column_indices=[0, 1, 2, 3, 4, 5]`` and
-asterisks (``*``) denote unspecified elements.
-That is, existing
+asterisk (``*``) denotes unspecified elements.
+This connection allows
-algorithms operating on sparse CSR matricies can be used on the
+to use existing algorithms operating on sparse CSR matrices also on
-storage data structure of variable length arrays.
+the storage data structure of variable length arrays.
 For instance,
 one-dimensional reduction operations on CSR matrices would correspond
-to applying reductions operations to variable length arrays.
+to applying reductions operations to varlen arrays.

 ### Null varlen arrays